 ABSTRACT.
 We prove stochastic homogenization for reaction-advection-diffusion equations with random space-time-dependent KPP reactions with temporal correlations that are decaying in an appropriate sense.
 We show that the limiting homogenized dynamic has the simple form of spreading with some deterministic direction-dependent speeds from the support of the initial datum.
 We obtain analogous results for G-equations with random flame speeds and incompressible background advections.
-Important ingredients in our proofs are a non-autonomous subadditive theorem and the principle of virtual linearity for KPP reactions from the companion papers [31,36].
+An important ingredient in our proofs is a non-autonomous subadditive theorem from the companion paper [28].